wuellner/PushNotifications/README.md

 ```

 #### Handling notifications that are received while app is in the foreground

+N.B.
+Duplicate messages (identical payload) are currently silently discarded.
+This might change in the near-term-future!

 ```js

 // result contains any error description text returned from the plugin call